dHughes97/dHughes97.github.io/pushnotes.md

 3/29/2024 12:56pm
 - Added personal image to about page and added styling
 - added scroll bar hiding on about page

+4/3/2024 8:33pm
+- Updated projects and their descriptions on the projects.html file.